List of Hollow Organs in the Human Body

 Other hollow organs

-An organ is one that is made up of a group of tissues.
+An organ is made up of a group of tissues.
 However, not all organs have vital functions.
-Of these less active organs, some are hollow inside like
+Of these less active organs, some are hollow inside, like

 a) Trachea and bronchi